lensesio/fast-data-dev/README.md

     docker start -a lenses

-Please read the [advanced section](https://docs.lenses.io/4.2/tools/box/#advanced-options) for more configuration options and use cases, or take a look at the [examples](examples/) folder.

 ### What is Lenses

 Lenses is for the Data Engineer working with  Apache Kafka and streaming data and offers: